parthian-sterlet/sitega/README.md

 andy0bsn2.cpp performs the bootsrap cross validation test to estimate the performance of a model with a given train ChIP-seq dataset
 ## set threshold for a model
 sitega_thr_dist_mat.cpp creates table of thresholds for the scaner (andy1_mat.cpp) based on score distribution for a background dataset
-## scan test sequences with a model
+## scan sequences with a model
 andy1_mat.cpp scans a fasta file with DNA sequences with a given model

-Pairs of modules {preparation, train a model} and {preparation, estimate accuracy for a model} are tightly related, i.e. the second module each time requires the result of the first module
+Pairs of modules **estimate accuracy for a model** and **train a model** modules must run with [parameter file](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) from **preparation** module

-Modules {set threshold for a model} and {scan test seauences with a model} require the sitega model which should be previosly computed by {train a model} module
+Modules **set threshold for a model** and **scan test seauences with a model** require the sitega model which should be previosly computed by {train a model} module

-Module {set threshold for a model} only helps to select a correct threshold, since scan module {test seauences with a model} takes the threshold from command line
+Module **set threshold for a model** only helps to select a correct threshold, since scan module **scan test sequences with a model** module takes the threshold from command line

 # How to run separate modules
-command line arguments below described for each module
+List of command line arguments for all modules are described below.

 ## preparation